freedomofpress/securedrop/docs/develop.md

 You will need to fill out the configuration file `securedrop/install_files/ansible_base/prod-specific.yml`.

-To just spawn a specific server run:
+To create only the prod servers, run:

 ```
 vagrant up /prod$/